The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Introduction

 We formulate the prediction of refactoring opportunities as a binary classification problem.
-More formally, given a set $R$ of possible refactorings for a source code element (class, method, and variables; the full list of refactoring operations can be found in Table~\ref{tab:refactorings}), we learn a model $M_r(e)$, $r~\exists~R$, that predicts whether a source code element $e$ should be refactored by means of refactoring operation $r$.
+We build models that recommend several different refactoring operations (the full list of refactoring operations is shown in Table~\ref{tab:refactorings}).
+Each model predicts whether a given piece of code should undergo a specific refactoring operation.
+For instance, given a method, the \emph{Extract Method} model predicts whether that method should undergo a extract method refactoring operation.
+More formally, given a set $R$ of possible refactorings for a source code element, we learn a set of models $M_r(e)$, $r~\exists~R$, that predict whether a source code element $e$ should be refactored by means of refactoring operation $r$.

-To probe into the effectiveness of supervised machine learning algorithms in predicting refactoring opportunities, we apply six machine learning algorithms (i.e., Logistic Regression, Naive Bayes, Support Vector Machines, Decision Trees, Random Forest, and Neural Network) to a dataset containing more than two million labelled refactoring operations that happened in 11,149 open-source projects from the Apache, F-Droid, and GitHub ecosystems.
-The resulting models are able to predict 20 different refactoring operations at class, method, and variable-levels, with an average accuracy often higher than 90\%.
+To probe into the effectiveness of supervised ML algorithms in predicting refactoring opportunities, we apply six ML algorithms (i.e., Logistic Regression, Naive Bayes, Support Vector Machines, Decision Trees, Random Forest, and Neural Network) to a dataset containing more than two million labelled refactoring operations that happened in 11,149 open-source projects from the Apache, F-Droid, and GitHub ecosystems.
+The resulting models are able to predict 20 different refactoring operations at class, method, and variable-levels~\cite{Fowler1999-go}, with an average accuracy often higher than 90\%.

 Understanding the effectiveness of the different models is the \textbf{first and necessary step in building tools that will help developers in drawing data-informed refactoring decisions}.
-This paper provides the \textbf{first solid large-scale evidence that ML techniques can model the refactoring recommendation problem accurately}.
+This paper provides the \textbf{first solid large-scale evidence that ML algorithms can model the refactoring recommendation problem accurately}.

 In summary, this paper makes the following contributions: